Skip to main content

 Aaron Johnston

 Aaron is a Year 9 student at John Tonkin College enrolled in the Surf Science Specialist program.
 The program encourages students to take responsibility for their own learning and become involved in various research projects.
-The focus of the projects is the Mandurah Estuary.
+The focus of the project is the Mandurah Estuary.

 After being inspired by his study of dolphins in the Estuary, Aaron developed the Dolphin Fin Guide for the Mandurah Dolphins, used by the community to identify dolphins and record sightings, with data used by scientists and researchers.
 He also coordinated a local forum to share information about the dolphins to launch the Estuary Guardians group, which he founded.